telekom/LibNbiot/README.md

 * Cypress PSoC5
 * Arduino Mega
-* TI MSP432

 were added.
 These examples can be found in the respective subfolders in the examples directory as well.
 However, as they require environment specific setups, they come with dedicated READMEs, which explain their setup and usage.

 ### Building

-To build the examples, the library has to be compiled with `PLATFORM` containing the `default` architecture (see:
+To build the PC examples, the library has to be compiled with `PLATFORM` containing the `default` architecture (see:
 *Cross platfrom builds*, above).
 After this navigate to the `examples` directory and execute:

     make